gabrielrowan/booknook_library/README.md

 - Full user authentication journey (sign up, login, log out, password reset)
 - Ability to filter by subgenre (aka Hobbits/ Witches/ Space/ Mythology and more)
 - Ability to rate and review a book
-- Ratings and reviews generated using the OpenAI REST API

 ## Ratings and Reviews